Is Poh Kong a proxy for gold?

 I would rate the Group as financially sound:

-• Over the past 12 years, it had generated an average of RM 30 million per year of Cash Flow from Operations compared to its average PAT of RM 28 million per year.
-There was only one year out of the past 12 years where it had a negative Cash Flow from Operations.
+- From 2012 to 2023, it generated generated an average of RM 34 million per year of Cash Flow from Operations compared to its average PAT of RM 36 million per year.
+This was a reasonable cash conversion ratio.
+There were 2 years out of the past 12 years where it had a negative Cash Flow from Operations.

-• Based on Damodaran’s synthetic rating, Poh Kong would be rated at Moody’s A3.
+- Based on its FYE 2023 performance Based and Damodaran’s synthetic rating, Poh Kong would be rated at Moody’s A1.

 Performance Index